-Investments are stated at fair value as of December 31, 2016 for both reporting and actuarial purposes.
+Investments are stated at fair value as of December 31, 2017 for both reporting and actuarial purposes.
 The money market fund is valued at amortized cost, which approximates fair value.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.